jonathanc-n/hpgo/README.md

 go get github.com/jonathanc-n/hpgo
 ```

-Import this in your main.go file:
+# Import this in your main.go file:
 "github.com/jonathanc-n/hpgo/cmd"

 ## Commands
-For more information on the different commands refer to the documentation [here →]([https://github.com/jonathanc-n/hpgo/tree/main/cmd]).
+For more information on the different commands refer to the documentation [here]([https://github.com/jonathanc-n/hpgo/tree/main/cmd]).